ktgrondahl/SOAR_Practice/Soar_tutorial.md

 ### Text input and Output:

 A useful tool for debugging or displaying progess is to add print statements to your production rules.
 Print statements can be added to the RHS of production rules.
-The syntax for print statements is (write |string to print| <var>).
+The syntax for print statements is (write |string to print|).
+You can print variables outside of the pipe characters.

 		sp {apply*selectFruit
 			(state <s> ^fruit <fruit>)